Flood (Baxter novel): Synopsis

 By 2020, much of the eastern coast of the United States is underwater, as well as Sacramento, California, on its western coast.
-AxysCorp CEO Nathan Lammockson, the man who ordered the main characters' rescue and indirect friend of Lily, has a contingency plan for survival of an affluent western minority, which involves evacuation to the mountainous Peruvian Andes.
-Lily, Amanda with her children, and Piers tag along to the settlement, where Nathan discloses that he is aware of the extent of global inundation, which will not stop until all land on Earth is submerged.
-As the United States is eroded away, a contingent of refugees which includes Gary, Thandie, and Grace, heads south to meet Lily.
-When they reach Nathan's 'Project City' in Peru, they are swept up in a revolt that tries to seize control of the former elite settlement which results in the deaths of Amanda, Benj, and Kristie's husband, Ollantay, a self-claimed Inca descendant who leads the revolt.
-Gary parts ways with Lily as he hands over Grace, so they, along with Piers and Kristie board Nathan's "Ark Three", a Queen Mary sized (and shaped) ocean vessel that sets sail in 2035.
-By then, little of Europe, Russia, the Americas, Oceania, and Africa remain above the water.
+AxysCorp CEO Nathan Lammockson, the man who ordered the main characters' rescue and an indirect friend of Lily, has a contingency plan for the survival of an affluent Western minority, which involves evacuation to the mountainous Peruvian Andes.
+Lily, Amanda, her children, and Piers tag along to the settlement, where Nathan discloses that he is aware of the extent of global inundation, which will not stop until all land on Earth is submerged.
+As the United States is eroded, a contingent of refugees, including Gary, Thandie, and Grace, heads south to meet Lily.
+When they reach Nathan's 'Project City' in Peru, they are swept up in a revolt that tries to seize control of the former elite settlement, which results in the deaths of Amanda, Benj, and Kristie's husband, Ollantay, a self-claimed Inca descendant who leads the revolt.
+Gary parts ways with Lily as he hands over Grace, so they, along with Piers and Kristie, board Nathan's "Ark Three," a Queen Mary sized (and shaped) ocean vessel that sets sail in 2035.
+By then, most of Europe, Russia, the Americas, Oceania, and Africa are inundated.

-Ark Three sails the global ocean in search of trading partners and finding higher ground, despite running into skirmishes with pirates that lead to Lily falling overboard and staying on a submarine with Thandie for a year, the survivors head for Tibet.
+Ark Three sails the global ocean in search of trading partners and finding higher ground; despite running into skirmishes with pirates that lead to Lily falling overboard and staying on a submarine with Thandie for a year, the survivors head for Tibet.
 However, when they arrive, Nepal's Maoist rulers have devastating news – Tibet is ruled by a Khmer Rouge-like regime that practices human slavery and cannibalism.
-Ark Three heads back out to sea but has nowhere to go, given that the floods are now lapping around the Rocky Mountains.
-Seaborn piracy is rife from those refugee seaborn populations who have taken to scavenging the refuse from the posthumous remains of human civilization; and after a visit to coastal Colorado, the pirates ultimately board and destroy Ark Three.
+Ark Three heads out to sea but has nowhere to go, given that the floods are now lapping around the Rocky Mountains.
+Seaborn piracy is rife from those refugee seaborn populations who have taken to scavenging the refuse from the posthumous remains of human civilization, and after a visit to coastal Colorado, the pirates ultimately board and destroy Ark Three.